MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-estimates-actuals.md

 ## Material estimates

-Material estimates are created by Project manager on the **Material Estimates** tab on the **Project Details** page in Dataverse.
+Material estimates are created by the Project manager on the **Material Estimates** tab on the **Project Details** page in Dataverse.
 Material estimate records are stored in the **Estimate Line** entity in Dataverse.
 These estimate records have the transaction class, **Material** and are synchronized to item forecast records in Finance and Operations apps using **Project integration table for material estimates (msdyn\_estimatelines)**.

    ![Material estimates integration](./Media/DW4MaterialEstimates.png)